dustinpfister/blog_posts/_posts/threejs-examples-scene-shake.md

 layout: post
 categories: three.js
 id: 861
-updated: 2021-05-06 14:15:32
+updated: 2021-05-06 14:26:41
-version: 1.1
+version: 1.2
 ---

-Today I made another [threejs example](/2021/02/19/threejs-examples/) this time a scene shake module that can also be applied to anything that is based off of the object3d class.
+Today I made another [threejs example](/2021/02/19/threejs-examples/) this time a scene shake module that can be used to shake the whole scene.
+When I do so that way I just need to pass the scene object to a method that will apply the current state of a shake object to the scene object, and if I do not add the camera to the scene I can see the shake.

 <!-- more -->